 Adult moths emerge from the pupae in mid to late summer.
 They live for an average of three days, during which time they mate and lay their eggs in healthy oak trees, usually high in the canopy.

 The eggs spend the winter on the trees, and the larvae/caterpillars emerge the following spring.
 Larval emergence begins about mid to late April in an average spring.
 As they grow, the caterpillars descend lower in the trees to feed and build nests, and this is when they are most likely to be seen by the public.
 It is also when they develop the irritating hairs which pose the health problems.
 They spend their days in the nests, emerging mostly at dawn and dusk to feed, although this pattern can vary.
 They can sometimes be seen processing across the ground between oak trees.

 In July the caterpillars congregate in the nest to pupate into adult moths, which can take up to four weeks.
 Spent nests found after adult moth emergence will invariably contain pupae cases.

 Scientific research Surveys

-Surveys of the affected London Boroughs have been carried out each spring and summer since the outbreak was first discovered in 2006, and the larvae and nests found have been removed.
-Details of the action taken are contained in the reports which are available on request.
+Surveys of affected London Boroughs have been carried out each spring and summer since the outbreak was first discovered in 2006, and the larvae and nests found have been removed.
+Details of the action taken is in the reports, which are available on request.

-For information about regulations and requirements applying to the importation of oak plants, or to the movement, handling and disposal of oak material in the OPM-affected areas, contact our Plant Health Service on:
+For information about regulations and requirements applying to the import of oak plants, or to the movement, handling and disposal of oak material in the OPM-affected areas, contact our Plant Health Service on: